CodaCrew-Code-Labs/PhaserAI/README.md

 **Built with ❤️ for constructed language creators worldwide**

-*PhaserAI empowers linguists, writers, and world-builders to create rich, phonologically-consistent constructed languages with the power of modern AI and linguistic tools.*
+*PhaserAI empowers linguists, writers, and world-builders to create rich, phonologically-consistent constructed languages with enterprise-grade reliability, comprehensive backup systems, and automated disaster recovery capabilities.*